rhertzog/distro-tracker/docs/setup/mailbot.rst

 ``control_process`` command.
 A way to set this up in Exim would be to create a new alias for the local part of the control email address and set it to point to the user who owns the Distro Tracker application.
-That user should have a ``.forward`` file in his home directory which includes the directive to pipe incoming email to the command.
+That user should have a ``.forward`` file in their home directory which includes the directive to pipe incoming email to the command.

 For example, if the ``DISTRO_TRACKER_CONTROL_EMAIL`` is set to ``control@distro_tracker.debian.net``